-The American Cancer Society estimates that in the United States in 2020 there will be about 8,450 new cases of CML and about 1,130 deaths.
+The American Cancer Society estimates that in the United States in 2022 there will be over about 8,800 new cases of CML and about 1,220 deaths.
 The average age of a patient with CML is 64 years.
-The average lifetime risk of CML in the United States among both sexes is about 0.19% (1 in 526).
+The average lifetime risk of CML in the United States among both sexes is about 0.19% (1 in 526 Americans).

 The Philadelphia (Ph) chromosome is present in 90 to 95% of cases of chronic myeloid leukemia.
 The Ph chromosome is the product of a reciprocal translocation between chromosomes 9 and chromosome 22, t(9;22).
 During this translocation, a piece of chromosome 9 containing the oncogene ABL is translocated to chromosome 22 and fused to the BCR gene.
 The chimeric fusion gene BCR-ABL is responsible for production of the oncoprotein bcr-abl tyrosine kinase.